 - Allergies and food sensitivities (1).

-We are also exposed to over 700,000 chemicals and toxins externally in our environment from:-
+We’re also exposed to over 700,000 chemicals and toxins externally in our environment, more than ever before in history, from:-

-- In our homes, such as via the cleaning and skincare products we use (1).
+- In our homes, such as via the cleaning and skincare products we use, radiation from WiFi and electronic devices, storage containers and garden weed and insect killers and fertilisers (1).

 As a result, we can end up consuming more toxins than is able to be removed, resulting in them accumulating and being stored in the body.
 Toxins interfere with normal cell function and cause inflammation, which can cause numerous symptoms and conditions, such as:-